Welcome to babka heaven. This pumpkin babka is moist and mellow and filled with a jammy gingersnap filling making this an excellent Fall Babka.

 - Once you get to the end.
 Pinch the seam very well to seal and turn it seam-side down.

-- Slice the remaining half lengthwise so you end up with two "half-pipes" of dough.
+- Slice your cylinder of dough in half lengthwise so you end up with two "half-pipes" of dough.

 - Place one half over the other half in the shape of a cross with the cut sides up.